nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

 1. (Availability/Interoperability) Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
-2. (Capacity) Should be able to hold up to 1000 Tasks and Events
+2. (Capacity) Should be able to hold up to 1000 Tasks and Events.
 3. (Usability) Should be able compile and run the binary.
 4. (Usability) Should favor Unix-style commands over DOS style commands.
 5. (Maintainability) Should come with automated unit tests and open source code.
-6. (Performance) Any command should be able to respond within 3 seconds
+6. (Performance) Should be able to respond any command within 3 seconds.
-7. (Security/Data Integrity) Data should be encrypted
+7. (Security/Data Integrity) Should encrypt data.
-8. (Reliability/Recoverability) Should be able to attempt to recover data for corrupted data files
+8. (Reliability/Recoverability) Should be able to attempt to recover data for corrupted data files.

 {More to be added}